awsdocs/aws-direct-connect-user-guide/doc_source/virtualgateways.md

 + You cannot use a Direct Connect gateway to connect to a VPC in the China Regions\.
 + There are limits for creating and using Direct Connect gateways\.
 For more information, see [AWS Direct Connect Limits](limits.md)\.
 + The VPCs to which you connect through a Direct Connect gateway cannot have overlapping CIDR blocks\.
 If you add an IPv4 CIDR block to a VPC that's associated with a Direct Connect gateway, ensure that the CIDR block does not overlap with an existing CIDR block for any other associated VPC\.
 For more information, see [Adding IPv4 CIDR Blocks to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize) in the *Amazon VPC User Guide*\.
-+ The transit virtual interface can be in any location, but currently the transit gateway must reside in the United States\.
 + You cannot create a public virtual interface to a Direct Connect gateway\.
 + A Direct Connect gateway supports communication between attached private virtual interfaces and associated virtual private gateways only\.
 The following traffic flows are not supported:
   + Direct communication between the VPCs that are associated with a single Direct Connect gateway\.
 This includes traffic from one VPC to another by using a hairpin through an on\-premises network through a single virtual interface\.